-I’m almost finished with my first week of German intensive courses!
+I’ve been in Berlin for just over a week, and I’m almost finished with my first week of German intensive courses!
 The “real” classes won’t begin until October, and until then we have three weeks of intensive German lessons and more orientation stuff most afternoons.
 Here’s what a typical day looks like for me at this point.

 7 or 7:30-8 a.m. – wake up, eat breakfast, shower.